 I use a thermometer and the temperature needs to reach 106 degrees centigrade.
 The boiling time will be about 15-20 minutes.
 The jam will have transformed from a runny mixture to a thicker, slower bubbling mass.
 Take from the heat, give it a stir then add the pectin and stir again.
 Any scum will mix into the jam but if not add a knob of butter, stir this through and the scum will disappear.

-To test for a set put a spoonful onto one of the chilled tea plates and leave to cool – pop it into the fridge for a minute or two.
+If you don’t have a thermometer and/or to test for a set – put a spoonful onto one of the chilled tea plates and leave to cool – pop it into the fridge for a minute or two.
 When pushed with the finger it should wrinkle and be thick – if not – and the jam is still liquid boil up again for another 10 minutes.

 Whilst the jam is boiling transfer your clean jam jars into a low oven at 100 degrees for 10-15 minutes to sterilize,